forrestjacobs/pipe-bot/README.md

  4. On the server you want to control, download pipe-bot from [GitHub Releases](https://github.com/forrestjacobs/pipe-bot/releases) (or build the project from source using `go build`).

  5. Set up a named pipe, and then run the bot with the token from step 2.
 (Once you have this working, you'll probably want to set it up as a systemd service.
-You can use the [provided example](./systemd/system/pipe-bot.service).)
+You can use the [systemd example files](./systemd/system/), which sets up a named pipe in `/run/discord`)

     ```sh
     mkfifo discord_pipe